CasimirKaPazi/balhukbar/Grammar.md

   * Directions
   * Time markers
   * ...
+* Content words
   * Verbs
-* Adjectives-Nouns/Content-words
+  * Adjectives-Nouns
   * Abstract
   * Atmospheric
   * Structural
   * (Personal Names)

 It is often possible to tell which class a word belongs to by looking at it.
-For this they differ in a small number of features.
-Length is currently expressed in mora.
 Only proper verbs start with a glottal stop.
-Except when a verb is in the process of being grammaticalized.
+When a verb is in the process of being grammaticalized the glottal stop might turn into h.
 * Grammatical particles are only one or two mora long.
   2 to 4 letters.
   They start with a consonant other than the glottal stop.
-  Example: bu, buko
+  Example: bu, buku
 * Verbs begin with a glottal stop and end in a vowel.
 They are at least two mora long.
   Minimum 3 letters of which the first is '.
   Example: 'ai, 'usbane